bloominstituteoftechnology/node-db4-project/README.md

 #### Endpoint

-Write an endpoint to fetch a recipe by its id.
+Write an endpoint to fetch a recipe by its id, using the `getRecipeById(recipe_id)` function.

 ### Task 3: Stretch Goals